tomaszstrojny/comfi/README.md

 `apache22 config main`

-And depending on system you have installed it will run suitable command that is assigned to it in commandsFile.
+And depending on system you have installed it will run suitable command that is assigned to it in commands file.

-For FreeBSD 9.1 this will be
+For FreeBSD 9.1 this will run:

-`/usr/local/etc/apache22/httpd.conf`
+`sudo vim /usr/local/etc/apache22/httpd.conf`

 And for CentOS 6.5:

-`/etc/httpd/conf/httpd.conf`
+`sudo vim /etc/httpd/conf/httpd.conf`